 A: The answer depends on the terms of the agreement governing the trading relationship between the dealer and the investment manager.
 If the investment manager is contractually bound by a partial fill, thus triggering a notice of execution (NOE) from the dealer either intra-day or at the end of the trading day, that trade is subject to the matching requirements of NI 24-101.
-If, on the other hand, the investment manager is not bound by the order until it is complete and the NOE is triggered only when the dealer advises the investment manager of the fill, the matching requirements of NI 24-101 only come into effect when the complete order has been filled.
+If, on the other hand, the investment manager is not bound by the order until it is complete and the NOE is triggered only when the dealer advises the investment manager of the fill, the matching requirements of NI 24-101 only come into effect when the complete order has been filled.2

-A-8 Q: We are a mutual fund management group that uses a separate registered investment counsel/portfolio manager (ICPM) to trade on behalf of each of our mutual funds through various executing dealers.
+A-8 Q: We are a mutual fund management group that uses a separate registered portfolio manager (PM) to process our trades on behalf of each of our mutual funds through various executing dealers.
 Are we a "trade-matching party"?

-A: No, so long as an ICPM is acting for your mutual funds in their trades.
+A: No, so long as a PM is acting for your mutual funds in processing their trades.
 See paragraphs (a) and (b) of the definition "trade-matching party" in section 1.1 of the Instrument.

-A-9 Q: We are a mutual fund management group that uses separate domestic and foreign sub-advisers to trade on behalf of our mutual funds through various executing dealers.
+Q: We are a mutual fund management group that uses separate domestic and foreign sub-A-9 advisers to process our trades on behalf of our mutual funds through various executing dealers.
 The sub-advisers are responsible for the trades, including the clearing and settlement process.
 Would all the sub-advisers be "trade-matching parties"?